 In 1985, President Laney persuaded Harvard Law School professor Harold J. Berman (1918–2007) to join Emory as the first Robert W. Woodruff Professor of Law.
 Regarded around the world as the father of the modern study of law and religion, Berman brought instant stature to Emory’s program.
 He also brought John Witte Jr., a recent Harvard Law graduate and research assistant, who was soon tapped to be the new director of the Law and Religion Program and later succeeded Berman as Robert W. Woodruff Professor of Law.

 Under Witte’s direction since 1987, the program grew from a joint-degree curriculum into a full-fledged academic center sponsoring interdisciplinary research, international conferences, and new scholarly publications.
 The Center gained international prominence with its 1991 conference, “Christianity and Democracy,” bringing together 800 participants from five continents and offering keynote addresses by former President Jimmy Carter and Anglican Archbishop Desmond Tutu.
 More conferences of comparable ambition followed on themes of religious freedom; proselytism; children's rights; sex, marriage, and family life; Islamic family law; and more, each event yielding several new books.
 By 2000, the Pew Charitable Trusts solidified the program’s status with a $3.2 million “Center of Excellence” grant with a matching $10 million endowment from Emory University.
-The program, known at the time as the Center for the Interdisciplinary Study of Religion, was renamed the Center for the Study of Law and Religion and became the academic home to dozens of faculty fellows, thousands of students, and a strong team of professional staff.
+Renamed the Center for the Study of Law and Religion, the Center became the academic home to dozens of faculty fellows, thousands of students, and a strong team of professional staff.